chikuku/AB-testing/README.md

 ### Recommendations

 #### 1. Differentiate Products by Marketing Strategy
-&nbsp;&nbsp;&nbsp;&nbsp; I recommend categorizing products into short-term and long-term focus groups.
-Tailoring promotional strategies to these categories can maximize the benefits of both types.
+Categorizing products into short-term and long-term focus groups and conducting promotional strategies respectively can maximize both types' benefits.

+* **Short-Term Strategies**
-##### Short-Term Strategies*: If the budgets are tied or the products are only short-term items, it is not a hurry to add videos.
+ If the budgets are tied or the products are only short-term items, it is not a hurry to add videos.
-&nbsp;&nbsp;&nbsp;&nbsp; During the test period, adding videos did not provide a great outcome compared to other promotions.
+During the test period, adding videos did not provide a great outcome compared to other promotions.
 (The focal product's sales increased: Videos: 23.59 units, Email: 105.44, Catalog:209.99, Home Page Promotions:90.87, Category Page Promotions: 101.63).
 Thus, keeping the existing promotions should be more reasonable.

-##### Reconsider the Long-Term Value of Videos
+* **Reconsider the Long-Term Value of Videos**
-&nbsp;&nbsp;&nbsp;&nbsp; However, videos could offer continuous value after implementation:
+ However, videos could offer continuous value after implementation:
   * Permanently displayed on product pages
   * No recurring costs for maintenance
   * Can influence multiple purchase decisions over time, potentially leading to greater cumulative sales growth.
 Hence, we could consider only adding videos for long-term products.

 #### 2. Optimize the Cost-Benefit Ratio of Video Implementation
-&nbsp;&nbsp;&nbsp;&nbsp; To further enhance the benefits of adding videos, I suggest two strategies:
+&nbsp;&nbsp;&nbsp;&nbsp; To further enhance the benefits of adding videos, consider the following strategies:
 * 1. **Selective Implementation:**
    * Add videos only for products where the product's profit increase (e.g., 23 units from focal sales + 17 units from co-sales, multiplied by the product price) exceeds the video production cost.
+* 2. **Strengthen Effective Combinations**
+  * Continue using videos combined with homepage and category front page promotions, as these combinations have shown significant positive effects, with coefficients of 102.1 and 164.15, respectively.
+* 3. **Avoid Ineffective Combinations**
+  * Exclude catalog promotions when implementing videos to prevent adverse effects on sales.
+This ensures a focused and effective strategy.

- * 2. **Reduce Production Costs:**
+* 4. **Reduce Production Costs:**
   * Consider cost-saving measures, such as creating shorter videos, using lower-budget production settings, or repurposing existing content.

-This approach optimizes the balance between short-term profitability and long-term value.

 ## Next Steps
 This analysis examines the potential of product videos to enhance sales while identifying limitations in their effectiveness compared to other promotions.
 Future steps could include: